mrmarkuz/ns8-headscale/README.md

 - Setup the API key and the FQDN in headscale UI

-- It's possible to secure the /web path for headscale1-web by adding address restrictions in the HTTP routes
+- It's possible to secure the Headscale UI /web path by adding address restrictions in the HTTP route `headscale1-web`

 ## Uninstall